V-GEN-Lab/ViperSubmit/README.md

   myenv\Scripts\activate
   pip install pandas biopython
   ```
+  Improved Version

-Now you have an environment to run the script.
-Always remember to activate the environment before running the script.
+  You now have an environment to run the script.
+Always remember to activate the environment before running it.

   Recommendations:

   Consistent Folder Usage: Always run the scripts in the same folder to ensure the log file is continuously updated.
 Running the script in a new folder will create a new log.

   Dedicated Folder: Create a dedicated folder to run the scripts.
 The script combines all FASTA files related to the CSV and outputs the final FASTA.
-Move the final FASTA to another folder to prevent the script from accidentally deleting it.
-Since the script always stores all FASTA files in the folder as intermediate files, and after using them, they will be deleted, please ALWAYS move the final files to a new folder (e.g., final_files) for better code functionality.
+To prevent the script from accidentally deleting the final FASTA, move it to another folder after generation.
+Since the script stores all intermediate FASTA files in the folder and deletes    them after use, ALWAYS move the final files to a new folder (e.g., final_files) for better code functionality.

-In the Suplementary_files, I have provided a exemple of CSV and fasta files with the necessary columns to run each script.
+  In the Supplementary_files folder, I have provided examples of CSV and FASTA files with the necessary columns to run each script.
 Using these tables, the script should work without any issues.
 Please fill in the data in these tables using the guide provided for each script as previously mentioned.

   For any questions or suggestions, please contact the CEVIVAS team or send an email to: iago.lima.esib@esib.butantan.br or iagottlima@gmail.com.

 </details>
 <details>